John U. Monro: Personal life

 Monro married Dorothy Steven Foster (d.
 1984), whom he had known since his childhood in Andover, Massachusetts, in 1936.
 They had two daughters, Ann Monro and Janet Dreyer.

 Claxton Monro (May 7, 1914 – September 20, 1991), one of John Monro's brothers, also attended Phillips Academy and graduated with a degree in engineering and business administration from the Massachusetts Institute of Technology in 1936.
 After working for a couple of years for the Guaranty Trust Company and J. Walter Thompson, he attended the General Theological Seminary, graduating in 1943.
 He served as assistant to Sam Shoemaker at Calvary Church in Manhattan from 1942 to 1945, when he was made rector of Grace Episcopal Church.
 St. Stephen's Episcopal Church in Houston, Texas, appointed him rector in 1950.
 Monro retired in 1981, the first rector of St. Stephen's to do so.

 His youngest brother Sutton Monro (November 15, 1919 – March 5, 1995) graduated from the Massachusetts Institute of Technology in 1942.
 He went on to work for Bell Labs as a quality control engineer and taught mathematics at the University of Maine at Orono.
 He attended the University of North Carolina, Chapel Hill, to pursue a Ph.D in statistics under the supervision of Herbert Robbins, with whom he developed the Robbins–Monro algorithm.
-A rule at the university prevented students who pre-published doctoral work from being awarded their degree, but his advisor published the work in before Monro finished his Ph.D, meaning that he never received his Ph.D.
+A rule at the university prevented students who pre-published doctoral work from being awarded their degree, but his advisor published the work before Monro finished his Ph.D, meaning that he never received his Ph.D.
 Monro was then employed by New York City, until he was hired as associate professor of industrial engineering by Lehigh University.
 He was a Navy veteran of World War II and the Korean War.
 He had two sons and two stepsons.